hazelcast/hazelcast-reference-manual/src/DeploymentViaDocker.md

 You can deploy your Hazelcast projects using the Docker containers.
 Hazelcast has the following images on Docker:

-- Hazelcast
+- Hazelcast IMDG
-- Hazelcast Enterprise
+- Hazelcast IMDG Enterprise
 - Hazelcast Management Center
 - Hazelcast OpenShift